-- 1. Defendants formulate, manufacture, advertise, and/or sell multiple types of pet food throughout the United States, including in New York.
-Defendants market its Products in a systematically misleading manner by misrepresenting that many of its products are "natural" (the "Products").1 - 2.
-Defendants clearly claim the Products are "natural" on the Products' label, capitalizing on the preference of health-conscious pet owners to purchase pet food that is free from synthetic ingredients.
-However, this representation is false and/or misleading because the Products contain multiple synthetic ingredients including but not limited to xanthan gum, tricalcium phosphate, d-calcium pantothenate, and pyridoxine hydrochloride.
+- 1. This is a class action lawsuit on behalf of purchasers of Defendants' "ZuPreem®" pet food products that claim to be "natural" (hereinafter, the "Products").
+1 - 2.
+To capitalize on the preference of health-conscious pet owners who seek pet food that is free from synthetic ingredients, Defendants prominently represent that the Products are "natural." - 3.
+However, this representation is false and/or misleading because the Products contain multiple synthetic ingredients, including but not limited to pyridoxine hydrochloride, citric acid, D-calcium pantothenate, folic acid, tocopherols, dl-methionine, menadione sodium bisulfite complex, and copper sulfate.